alperenugurlu/AD_Enumeration_Hunt/README.md

 The toolkit is intended for use by penetration testers, red teamers, and security professionals who want to test and assess the security of Active Directory environments.
 Please ensure that you have proper authorization and permission before using these scripts in any production environment.

+Everyone is looking at what you are looking at; But can everyone see what he can see?
+You are the only difference between them…
+By Mevlânâ Celâleddîn-i Rûmî

 ## Features

 ![AD_Enum_Hunt](https://github.com/alperenugurlu/AD_Enumeration_Hunt/assets/64872731/456c87fa-8480-4fae-8dfa-1b7288303ace)